Detroit newspaper strike of 1995–1997: The strike

-Striking workers traveled the United States to draw attention to the conflict and pressure corporate boards of directors of advertisers in the two newspapers.
-In Winter 1996, twenty-seven strikers were arrested for blocking Gannett Company's Port Huron, Michigan, printing facility for the USA Today regional edition.
+Striking workers traveled around the United States to draw attention to the conflict and pressure corporate boards of directors of advertisers in the two newspapers.
+In Winter 1996, twenty-seven strikers were arrested for blocking the Gannett Company's printing facility for the USA Today regional edition in Port Huron, Michigan.
 The company switched printing of that edition to a more secure facility in Toledo, Ohio.
 In September 1996, columnist and strike supporter, Susan Watson, was terminated from the Detroit Free Press for participating in a sitdown strike at the Detroit Free Press Building.

-The unions ended their strike on February 14, 1997.
-The strike was costly for the labor unions, such as the Teamsters paying about toward legal fees and strike benefits.
+The strike was also costly for the labor unions, such as the Teamsters paying about toward legal fees and strike benefits.